-Email marketing works well because your message is delivered directly to you customers email client, but once it is in their inbox, how can you make sure that it is actually opened?
+Email marketing works well because your message is delivered directly to your customers' email clients, but once it is in their inbox, how can you make sure that it is actually opened?
 This is what email marketers refer to as the open rate.
-If your email campaigns are suffering from a low open rate (email open rate varies from one industry to the other, but according to Constant Contact the average across all industries is around 22%) then it means you need to look deeper into what you are currently doing incorrectly.
+If your email campaigns are suffering from a low open rate (email open rate varies from one industry to the other, but according to Constant Contact, the average across all industries is around 22%), then it means you need to look deeper into what you are currently doing incorrectly.

 If your email marketing open rate is below the average or decreasing, you will find helpful information in this post.
-We are going to look at a few and simple tactics to get more people to open your emails, and, therefore, increase engagement and widen the reach of your marketing messages.
+We will look at a few simple tactics to get more people to open your emails and, therefore, increase engagement and widen the reach of your marketing messages.

 Here are 5 simple tactics to increase your email open rate:

 Email subject lines are more important than the email body itself as it is the first impression on your users.
 It is what makes the user decide whether to open or ignore the email.

 Invest time to come up with an attractive subject line for your users to open your email.
 Here are 9 different types of email subject lines you can use in your next campaign: